ashubambal/Note-App/README.md

 Step 2 : Then use below command to run container
 	docker-compose up

-Step 3 : Now container is ready issue below command and go inside the container.
+Step 3 : Now container is ready to use so issue below command and go inside the container.
 	To check running container -> docker ps
 	To go inside the container -> docker exec -it <container_id> bash Login to the MySQL database -> mysql -u root -p
 		Enter the password - your_password
 	Issue below command once you logon successfull.
-		USE your_database;
+		> USE your_database;
 		CREATE TABLE messages (
 	    		id INT AUTO_INCREMENT PRIMARY KEY, message TEXT